Why do the costs I pay for my drugs change throughout the year?

 1. Deductible stage.If your plan has a deductible (you’ll have to pay the full cost of your drugs until you meet your deductible).

 2. Initial Coverage stage.
 Once you meet your deductible, you’ll pay a portion of the cost of your drugs and your plan will pay the rest.
-Once your total drug spend (what you pay and what the plan pays) reach $3,750 (in 2018) and $3,820 (in 2019) for the year, you move into the next stage.
+Once your total drug spend (what you pay and what the plan pays) reach $3,820 in 2019 for the year, you move into the next stage.

 3. Coverage Gap stage.
 During this stage, your plan generally covers a lower percentage of the cost of your drugs than in the Initial Coverage stage.
-You pay 44% of the cost of generic drugs, and 35% of the cost of brand name drugs in 2018 or 37% of the cost of generic drugs and 25% of the cost of brand name drugs in 2019.
+You pay 37% of the cost of generic drugs and 25% of the cost of brand name drugs in 2019.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.